vinapp/AppShareWCH/README.md

-To make the sample work:
+To make the sample work do the following things:

-(1) Replace variables baseTenantAPIUrl, tenantid, username, password with appropriate values (2) Install the nodesjs express and path modules/features (3) Untar & Import the artifacts using wchtools-cli to Watson Content Hub artifcats_import_wch/wchappshareartifacts.tar
+(1) Replace variables baseTenantAPIUrl, tenantid, username, password with appropriate values

+(2) Install the nodesjs express and path modules/features

+(3) Untar & Import the artifacts using wchtools-cli to Watson Content Hub artifcats_import_wch/wchappshareartifacts.tar